 German Male Names That Denote Nobility

-Ancient Germany had a social structure where the upper class were considered the nobility .
-The names of these families have been used through the years and still have the same impact.
+Ancient Germany had a social structure where the upper-class citizens were considered the nobility of the race.
+The names of these families have been used throughout the years and still have an impact.
+You can use these monikers as is, or change/combine them to create traditional German names for boys that are interesting and new, and also ancient and culturally relevant.

-This is the German derivative of Adel and means "noble or elite."
-This name is also unisex.
+This unisex name is the German derivative of Adel and means "noble" or "elite."

-This name is derived from Old High German "Adalbrecht" and means "noble and bright."
+This name is derived from Old High German "Adalbrecht" and means "noble and famous."

 This is the German form of "Alvin," and it means "noble friend."